 We invest considerable time and research into refining and improving our lemon operations through innovation and are continuously in search of new techniques to refine how premium lemons are delivered to our consumers.

 Our rental operations segment includes our residential and commercial rentals, leased land operations and organic recycling.
-The rental operations segment represented approximately 7% of our fiscal 2011 and 2010 consolidated revenues and approximately 11% of our fiscal 2009 consolidated revenues.
+The rental operations segment represented approximately 6%, 7% and 7% of our fiscal year 2012, 2011 and 2010 consolidated revenues, respectively.